 Bruenig, being a Pro-Life Democrat, is speaking for a remarkably quiet group of people that is probably much larger than they are given credit for.
 I do not mean to be uncharitable to her personally, and I actually have some sympathy for her and others of her cohort, whose writing I follow closely and count as allies on a variety of other issues.
 It must indeed be frustrating to not see eye to eye with others who oppose abortion on issues other than abortion.
 I can see how a coalition that held robustly to the Consistent Ethic of Life she outlines would be a far more comfortable climate for them to operate in.
 I could even see how they might feel excluded by some Pro-Life organizations’ stringently conservative views on other issues.
 But exclusion runs both ways, and to insist on lockstep unanimity between the CLE’s particular constellation of causes would actually narrow the entry requirements into the Pro-Life movement to a frustrating degree.

 The Pro-Life movement today is a broad coalition that does not insist on conservative politics, though it has a lot of conservatives, since a lot of conservatives are religious, and a lot of religious people are Pro-Life.
 But from what I have seen, there is nothing preventing Pro-Life Democrats from coming strongly out of the closet against abortion except, apparently, their own squeamishness about rubbing shoulders with conservatives.
 I never see serious salvos from their corner against abortion.
 Instead, they tend to spend their time hemming and hawing about what is wrong with the Pro-Life movement, and how they disagree with them on everything else.
-If that strand of anti-abortion activism is well-mannered and reasonable, then they have also been remarkably ineffective.
+Their Seamless Garment approach has been as well-mannered as it has been ineffective.
 I think a strong and vocal coalition of Pro-Life Democrats who hold to a consistent ethic of life could be amazingly helpful, but they currently do very little to help the cause in congress and without.
 I suspect that coalition has never emerged due to the strategic problems I listed above, but until they join the struggle in earnest, I have a hard time hearing them out on why Pro-Lifers are unsavory.
 If there’s a better way, then hop into the trenches and show us how it’s done.
 There is no more propitious time than now to come out strongly against legal abortion.
 Public opinion is in our favor (even if the media is not.)
 Why not act now to end this particular injustice?
 If we could be successful in our generation, then that would be a powerful tug forward on covering the nation with that seamless garment of life.

 Anyway, Pro-Life mistrust of the Consistent Ethic of Life is understandable as it is always trotted out (as it has been again in Bruenig’s recent piece) as a stumbling block just as the Pro-Life cause is in the headlines again or makes a stride forward.
 Pro-Lifers are unpopular among those who run media outlets like The New York Times (and their shriller cousins The New Republic and Salon) and so Pro-Life consciences must be carefully examined until some inconsistency can be uncovered.
 Few activist movements today are subjected to this level of intense ideological scrutiny.
 Even the most vague activism is applauded for its bravery, but Pro-Lifers must expand their message encompass all things or risk being labeled “vitriolic” and inflammatory.
 Imagine insisting that the marchers against African-American segregation in the 1960s also give equal time to other kinds of segregation before they can be taken seriously.
 Had they acceded to these demands, their aims would have become so diluted, their actions spread so thin, that they would not have accomplished their aim.
 Today, the “Black Lives Matter” movement is sometimes encouraged to change their message to “All Lives Matter.”
 Those activists are right to mistrust such advice.
 All folk of good will long for an end to all kinds of injustice, but it is expedient, and entirely morally appropriate, to focus on one of them at a time.